 - Villain Team-Up: Allies with the Spirit of the Millennium Ring against Dark Marik to try and get his body back.
 It doesn't work out for either of them.

-- White Hair, Black Heart: Sport white hair and little in the way of conscience.
+- White Hair, Black Heart: Sports white hair and little in the way of conscience.
 It's averted after his Heel-Face Turn, however.

 - Why Don't Ya Just Shoot Him?: Despite having innumerable chances to kill Yugi, especially since he has legions of brainwashed minions around town stalking him, Marik always tries to do it via a duel and lets Yugi go when he wins.
 The dub excuses this, since Marik doesn't want to kill Yugi, he wants the Millennium Puzzle, and is only allowed to use its powers by beating the current owner in a duel.
 Killing Yugi without someone beating him first presumably wouldn't do the job.